gmac/professional-javascript/part1_basics/intro_to_javascript.md

 typeof true // "boolean"
 ```

-### String Operations and Methods
+### String Operations & Methods

-A **String** manages a "string" of characters; ie: a chunk of text.
+A **String** manages a "string" of characters, or, a chunk of text.
 Strings are always wrapped in single or double quotes (this allows the opposite quotation type to be nested within the string):

 ```javascript
 // Wrapped in single quotes: